-1860. chestnut wood with sharkskin, brass-wire inlay, found on Kang Wha Island.
+1860; chestnut wood with sharkskin, brass-wire inlay; found on Kang-Wha Island.

-This is no ordinary bean chest.
-It was found on Kang Wha Island, a political prison colony for the Kingdom of Korea for two thousand years.
+The chest was found after the Japanese Occupation on Kang Wha Island, a political prison colony for the Kingdom of Korea for two thousand years.
 This was where many members of the elite class in disfavor with the Court were sent into exile.
-This chest was recovered by an American missionary doctor who went to the prison to treat the sick and the dying.
-He was allowed to keep it as any household furniture was not valued by the government at that period.
-This piece was certified by a Professor of Korean History and Antiquity in the1900s.
-Today, this chest inlaid with rare sharkskin and reverse brass wire would make an outstanding side table and should even be in a museum.
+This chest was recovered by an American missionary doctor who was invited to go to the prison to treat the sick and the dying.
+He was allowed to take away any items the exiled took there as the ruling class did not care for anything belonging to the prisoners.
+The piece was later passed on to a Korean Professor of Korean History and Antiquity, who certified this chest as rare.